|

 devices, electronic recording devices, cameras, undeveloped film, radios,

 cellular telephones, MP3 players, sports watches or pedometers with Bluetooth capability, watches with data ports, pens with recording or scanning devices.
-Contraband brought to SRS will be confiscated. |
+Photography and videography are strictly prohibited while on site.

 What to